dangphung4/Lucent/README.md

 ## Next Steps

-- [ ] Set up basic project structure with Vite and React
+- [X] Set up basic project structure with Vite and React
-- [ ] Add shadcn/ui components
+- [X] Add shadcn/ui components
-- [ ] Implement product entry form
+- [X] Implement product entry form
-- [ ] Create calendar view for tracking usage
+- [X] Create calendar view for tracking usage
 - [ ] Add PWA capabilities
 - [ ] Set up local storage/IndexedDB
-- Use upload thing for image uploads https://docs.uploadthing.com/
+- Use upload thing for image uploads <https://docs.uploadthing.com/>

 ## Notes

-This is a personal project being developed for my girlfriend to track her skincare routine.
-The focus is on simplicity and usability over complex features.
+This is a personal project being developed for my girlfriend to track her skincare routine, turns out it can be much more than that.